Mr-Tinkerman/Universal-Makefile/docs/Dev-Notes.md

-# Design Notes: a random place to dump my ideas
+# Dev Notes: a random place to dump my ideas

 This document's purpose is to provide a place for me to jot ideas down.
 This is **NOT** a formal document and will likely be unformatted and messy.
 Nothing in